 If a student breaks the rules of the “Code of Conduct”, the student will be sent home and all costs incurred will be met entirely and paid for immediately by the parent/guardian.
 To be very clear, there shall be no refund of any Camp fees if your child is sent home due to Code of Conduct violations.

-A: The students are grouped according to age first then ability (if enough participants in age group to create multiple different group level).
+The students are grouped according to age first then ability (if enough participants in age group to create multiple different group level).
 When the students first arrive at camp, they are placed into a group consisting of other students of the same age within the program.
 From there the staff evaluates the ability level of each individual over the first 2 training sessions and adjusts the groups according to ability.
 Certain camps keep their group size small to allow for more individual coaching attention for each individual player.

-A: Soccer Camps International recommends to contact the camp directly, the camp contact details are provided to you a couple of weeks before the camp season starts.
+Soccer Camps International recommends to contact the camp directly, the camp contact details are provided to you a couple of weeks before the camp season starts.
 If you ask for answers after the camp is over it will not help to correct the issue and to have actions done during the camp the earliest the camp staff knows about it the best if it is for your child.

-A: Soccer Camps International recommends that all students leave all valuables and sentimental items at home.
+Soccer Camps International recommends that all students leave all valuables and sentimental items at home.
 Items may be brought to the camps with the understanding that the camps are not responsible for any loss, theft, or damage of any student’s property.
 All money and valuables are recommended to be deposited into the student bank upon check-in (check with the camp staff on the first day if available).
 All airplane tickets, passports, and other important documents are also recommended to be turned in at check-in.

 During the camp, each participant is responsible of his own personal clothes and equipment.
 All camps decline all responsibilities in case of loss, theft or broken items.
 Do not bring valuables like jewelry, tablets, electronic games, cameras, computer laptops, expensive headsets, favorite team’s jersey (etc.)

-A: The items listed below are just suggestions and are based on a one-week stay at any of the camps.
+The items listed below are just suggestions and are based on a one-week stay at any of the camps.
 Students staying multiple weeks will need to adjust this list to accommodate their stay.
 PLEASE MARK ALL CLOTHING WITH THE STUDENT’S NAME.
 Camps are not responsible for any lost or stolen articles or clothing.
 We recommend not bringing any expensive or unnecessary items to camp.
 A list of suggested items for the camps will be provided to you a couple of weeks before camp season starts.

-A: Suggested list of items:
+Suggested list of items:

 • water bottle